Haileamlak/BahireHasab_Console_App/README.md

 ## Overview

-This C++ console application provides a set of features for working with both Ethiopian and Gregorian calendars.
-It includes functionalities like monthly calendar display, date conversion, holiday and fasting date calculations, and finding the weekday for any given date.
+This C++ console application was created to offer users a range of functionalities regarding Ethiopian and Gregorian calendars.
+It consists of facilities like displaying the calendar of the current month, converting dates between Ethiopian to Gregorian, determining the fasting and holiday dates and knowing which day of the week a certain date is.

 ## Features